mayooear/gpt4-pdf-chatbot-langchain/README.md

   requires OCR to convert to text.
 - `Console.log` the `env` variables and make sure they are exposed.
 - Make sure you're using the same versions of LangChain and Pinecone as this repo.
-- Check that you've created an `.env` file that contains your valid (and working) API keys, environment and index name.
+- Check that you've created an `.env.[site]` file that contains your valid (and working) API keys, environment and index name.
 - If you change `modelName` in `OpenAI`, make sure you have access to the api for the appropriate model.
 - Make sure you have enough OpenAI credits and a valid card on your billings account.
 - Check that you don't have multiple OPENAPI keys in your global environment.
 If you do, the local `env` file